 Strange as it may seem for leaves to have a wide breadth of coloration, tobacco leaves come in all sorts of different colors, as well as different sizes and shapes.
-The tobacco leaf used to wrap a cigar has a huge bearing on the cigar’s taste, so color is a great visual indicator; for example, new-world regions are known for their flavorful, eye-catching wrappers.
+The tobacco leaf used to wrap a cigar has a huge bearing on the cigar’s taste, so tobacco color is a great visual indicator; for example, new world tobacco is known for its flavorful, eye-catching wrappers.

 Tobacco leaf colors range from green (also known as blonde) all the way to black, and understanding the different flavors associated with the colors can help you better enjoy your cigars.